sofiapapad90/VarCoPP/README.md

 ## 9. VarCoPP model 2.3 - May 2023
 In May 2023, we published a new version of VarCoPP trained on OLIDA (https://olida.ibsquare.be/) and by using new features.
-This is model is the current running model in ORVAL and the code is available on GitHub at: https://github.com/oligogenic/VarCoPP2.0.
+The paper can be found here: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-023-05291-3.
+This model is the current running model in ORVAL and the code is available on GitHub at: https://github.com/oligogenic/VarCoPP2.0.

 ## 10. Contributors